MichaelTennant/nvim-hexdump/README.md

 # Hexdump
 A neovim plug-in for patching binaries using xxd to convert the binary to a hexdump and back.

-By default, in the event hexdump is enabled and the file is written to, hexdump will automatically be disabled so the file binary is written to the file instead of xxd's file.
-This property can be disabled by setting the `disable_on_write` option to `false`.

 ## Installation
 [lazy.nvim](https://github.com/folke/lazy.nvim)
 ```lua